freeseek/mocha/README.md

   bcftools index -f $dir/$pfx.chr$chr.bcf done
 ```
 Notice that you can also use alternative phasing methods that might be more effective, such as using <a href="http://www.haplotype-reference-consortium.org/">HRC</a> (use the Sanger Imputation Service, as the Michigan Imputations Server does not work with binary VCFs, does not work with VCFs with multiple chromosomes, does not work with chromosome X, and has no option for phasing without imputation).
-This might provide better phasing and therefore better ability to detect large events at lower cell fractions.
+This might provide better phasing and therefore better ability to detect large events at lower cell fractions

 Extract chromosomes that do not require phasing
 ```